wpyoga/wpyoga.github.io/blog/2021-10-30-oracle-cloud-instance-ipv6.md

 Once logged in to the Cloud Console, open the instance to be configured and perform the following actions:

+1. Configure VCN:

-1. Configure VCN: add an IPv6 CIDR block
+    1. CIDR Blocks: add an IPv6 CIDR block

-1. Configure Subnet: enable the CIDR block
+    1. Subnets: Edit -> enable the CIDR block

 1. Configure Security List: